CIBC-Internal/python/Doc/library/stdtypes.rst

 .. index::
    single: formatting, string (%)
    single: interpolation, string (%)
-   single: string; formatting
+   single: string; formatting, printf
-   single: string; interpolation
+   single: string; interpolation, printf
    single: printf-style formatting
    single: sprintf-style formatting
-   single: % formatting
+   single: % (percent); printf-style formatting
-   single: % interpolation

 .. note::

    The formatting operations described here exhibit a variety of quirks that lead to a number of common errors (such as failing to display tuples and dictionaries correctly).
-Using the newer :meth:`str.format` interface helps avoid these errors, and also provides a generally more powerful, flexible and extensible approach to formatting text.
+Using the newer :ref:`formatted string literals
+   <f-strings>`, the :meth:`str.format` interface, or :ref:`template strings
+   <template-strings>` may help avoid these errors.
+Each of these
+   alternatives provides their own trade-offs and benefits of simplicity, flexibility, and/or extensibility.

 String objects have one unique built-in operation: the ``%`` operator (modulo).
 This is also known as the string *formatting* or *interpolation* operator.